 There were a series of annexations to the City over the planning period totaling 269.58 acres; thirteen annexation applications resulted in expansion of the City's land area.
 The majority of this newly annexed land was the lands of Dover International Speedway Inc. located to the east of State Route 1 which brought in 258.43 acres of land.
-This area is also known as The Woodlands hosts the Firefly Music Festival and other special event related activities (RV Camping and parking).
+This area is also known as The Woodlands hosts the Firefly Music Festival and other special event related activities (RV camping and parking).
 This annexation was anticipated in the 2008 Comprehensive Plan in order to bring most of the Speedway's holdings under the City's jurisdiction.

 There was some annexation activity regarding enclaves in the City as property owners surrounded by the City have annexed.
 Additionally, property owners outside and adjacent to the corporate limits have also sought annexation and the resulting access to City services.
-Non-residential annexations have been concentrated along South Governors Avenue and the northern portion of US Route 13 in the Rustic Lane vicinity.
-Residential properties in the vicinity of Acorn Lane were annexed as septic systems fail and residences are required to connect to city water and sewer.
+Non-residential annexations have been concentrated along South Governors Avenue and on the northern portion of US Route 13 in the Rustic Lane vicinity.
+Residential properties in the vicinity of Acorn Lane were annexed as septic systems failed and the residences are required to connect to City water and sewer.
 Overall, about five (5) acres were annexed with residential zoning (R-8 or R-10); about six (6) acres were annexed with commercial zoning (C-2A and C-4); and 258 acres were annexed as RC (Recreational and Commercial Zone).
+The annexation activity for the City of Dover over the last ten years is depicted on Map 2-1: Annexations 2008-2019.